MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/plan/plan-planning-for-system-center-2016-service-manager.md

 -   [Preparing for System Center 2016 - Service Manager Deployment](plan-preparing-for-system-center-2016-service-manager-deployment.md)

      Describes how to prepare a computer to host Service Manager.
-For example, the topics in this section describe how to uninstall a previous version of Service Manager and how to make sure that SQL Server Reporting Services \(SSRS\) is installed.
+For example, the topics in this section describe how to uninstall a previous version of Service Manager and how to make sure that SQL&nbsp;Server Reporting Services \(SSRS\) is installed.
 They also describe the account considerations for you to consider.

 -   [Planning for Performance and Scalability in System Center 2016 - Service Manager](plan-planning-for-performance-and-scalability-in-system-center-2016-service-manager.md)